Southern India: Birding and Wildlife of the Western Ghats

 Other Information

 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
 For citizens of most countries, it is necessary to apply for an online visa in advance of the tour, which allows a 30-day visit.
-This is both easy, quick and straightforward.
-However, as we will be visiting a rarely visited border region when in the state of Arunachal Pradesh, we also need special access permits to these areas; this will be organized by the Tropical Birding office, and is pretty straightforward with just an extra form or two needed (provided by our office).
-PLEASE NOTE: BEFORE APPLYING FOR AN ONLINE INDIAN VISA PLEASE CONSULT WITH THE TROPICAL BIRDING OFFICE BEFORE DOING SO, AS YOU WILL REQUIRE A LITTLE EXTRA PAPERWORK TO ENSURE THIS IS A FLAWLESS PROCESS.
+This is usually fairly quick and straightforward, but BEFORE APPLYING FOR AN ONLINE INDIAN VISA PLEASE CONSULT WITH THE TROPICAL BIRDING OFFICE BEFORE DOING SO, AS YOU WILL REQUIRE A LITTLE EXTRA PAPERWORK TO ENSURE THIS IS A FLAWLESS PROCESS.

 WHAT’S INCLUDED?: Tips to drivers, local guides, and lodge staff; accommodation from night of day 1 through to night of day 15; meals from lunch on day 1 through to breakfast on day 16; Tropical Birding tour leader with scope and audio gear from the afternoon of day 1 to the evening of day 15; one arrival and one departure airport transfer per person; a series of game drives in Nagarhole Tiger Reserve (please note that these may be shared with other tourists in the park-there are no private drives possible in this park); entrance fees to all birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).